ChronixDB/chronix.server/README.md

 Chronix Server per default uses the [Kassiopeia Simple](https://github.com/ChronixDB/chronix.kassiopeia) time series package.
 The data model for the Kassiopeia Simple package.

-A time series has at least the following requried fields:
+A time series has at least the following required fields:

 | Field Name  | Value Type |
 | ------------- | ------------- |